JasonQSY/JasonQSY.github.io/README.md

 pyenv install 3.6.0
 pyenv virtualenv 3.6.0 blog
 pyenv global blog
-pip install pelican Markdown typogrify beautifulsoup4
+pip install pelican Markdown typogrify beautifulsoup4 ghp-import2
 ```

 ## Usage

-Write `*.md` in `/content`.
+The main branch is the `develop` branch.
+Write `*.md` in `/content` of develop branch.
 In order to preview,

 ```
 make html
 make serve
 ```

-> Maybe some problem now, TODO

 In order to publish

 ```
-make publish
+make github
 ```

-and push to this repo.
+and contents will automatically push to the master branch.

 ## Reference